 Interest on Home Mortgage in content page of articles

 You can increase the amount of your deduction by making extra mortgage payments during the year.
-Ex: If you pay your January mortgage payment in December, you'll have 1 month's extra interest to deduct.
-This might work in your favor if you’re bunching other deductions, like charitable donations.
+Ex: You pay your January mortgage payment in December.
+You'll have one month's extra interest to deduct.
+This might work in your favor if you're grouping other deductions, like charitable donations.

 Qualified Mortgage Interest

-Home mortgage interest is interest on debt that’s secured by a main home or second home.
-It's considered interest on acquisition debt or interest on home-equity debt.
+Home mortgage interest is interest on debt that's secured by a main home or second home.
+It's considered interest on either of these:

 Acquisition debt if you use it to build an addition to your home